MRS Bulletin

 MRS Bulletin is published by the Materials Research Society in partnership with Springer Nature.
-It was established in 1974 as the MRS Newsletter.
+It was established in 1974 as the Materials Research Society Newsletter.
 There was a year gap in 1981, and then in 1982, it came back as MRS Bulletin.

 The current editor is Gopal R. Rao (2011–present).
 The previous editor was Elizabeth Fleischer (1991 to 2011).